tmoens/zebrafish-facility-manager/zf-usage-docs/docs/best-practices/mutations.md

 1. still be descriptive.
 Using the allele name like st1002 is a bad idea because. many users will not know immediately what that is.
 But maybe gli:dsmCherryNLS is good enough?
 1. unambiguous.
-If you have Tg(mpeg1.1:mScarlet-CAAX-CG2)^co62, Tg(mpeg1.1:GCaMP6s-CAAX-CR2)^65,
+If you have Tg(mpeg1.1:mScarlet-CAAX-CG2)^co62, Tg(mpeg1.1:GCaMP6s-CAAX-CR2)^co65,
-and Tg(mbpa:EGFP-Caax-polyA-CG2)^co58, choosing nice, short, unambiguous nicknames might be hard.
+and Tg(mbpa:EGFP-Caax-polyA-CG2)^co58, choosing nice, short and unambiguous nicknames might be hard.

 The great thing about nicknames is that you can change them.
 So if you made a choice early on and later it turns out to ambiguous, no problem - change it to disambiguate.